 Consider a DIY Move

 While you will need help, a DIY approach is a great way to cut down some of your expenses.
 However, it isn't exactly free.
 You'll still need to pay for a rental truck or van and gas.

-You should also consider whether you’ll need any labor help for the loading and unloading of all of your belongings.
-If possible you may want to gather your friends or family members to help you with the loading and unloading the truck.
+You should also consider whether you'll need any labor help for the loading and unloading of all your belongings.
+If possible, you may want to gather your friends or family members to help you with the loading and unloading of the truck.